tytydraco/yessleep/out/I_lied_because_I_was_lonely_part_2.md

 Brother David leaned back, and before his voice dwindled into static, I noted how his tone shifted when he answered: "it was effective"

-Hushed whispers suggest that Danny is in hospital, but realisitcally we simply cannot know.
+Hushed whispers suggest that Danny is in hospital, but realistically we simply cannot know.
 What I do know is that Danny hasn't been to class for two days now, and as I stared at the celing from my bed that night,  I wondered how many more days would pass before he returned.

 I felt bad for missing him.
-I knew that I missed him for selfish reasons, it was when tears of frustration began to obsecure my vision, that I heard it.
+I knew that I missed him for selfish reasons, it was wheb tears of frustration had begun to obsecure my vision, that I heard it.

 A metallic rattle.